JGMM23/ConversiaWebsiteB/replit.md

 ### Backend Dependencies

 - Express.js for the server
-- Drizzle ORM for database operations
 - Zod for validation
-- Connect-pg-simple (for sessions)
-- Neon Serverless PostgreSQL client
+- HubSpot API integration for lead management

 ## Deployment Strategy